Goodbye, Mr. Chips (1939 film): Acknowledgements

+Production

 The AFI Catalog reports that Thalberg purchased Goodbye, Mr. Chips from galley proofs; he originally assigned Sidney Franklin to direct.
 After Franklin became an MGM producer, Sam Wood replaced him as director.

+David Lewis said that the film was developed by Irving Thalberg as a vehicle for Charles Laughton and that Lewis suggested that R.C.
+Sherriff should write the script.
+However, when Thalberg died, it was reassigned to Robert Donat and Lewis was replaced by an English producer.

 Filming locations

 The exteriors of the buildings of the fictional Brookfield School were shot at Repton School, an independent school (at the time of filming, for boys only), in the village of Repton in Derbyshire; whilst the interiors, school courtyards and annexes, including the supposedly exterior shots of the Austrian Tyrol Mountains, were filmed at Denham Film Studios near the village of Denham in Buckinghamshire.
 Around 300 boys from Repton School—as well as members of the faculty—stayed on during the school holidays so they could appear in the film.

 Box office

 According to MGM records, the film earned $1,717,000 in the US and Canada and $1,535,000 elsewhere, resulting in a profit of $1,305,000.